turytsia/university-project-ipk-1/README.md

 ### Features
 - Connects to any TCP or UDP server
 - Sends and recieves data over network
-- Handles primitive errors and exceptions
+- Handles primitive errors and exceptions, deals with invalid ports and hosts.

 ### Compilation
 This project can be compiled using Makefile: